Xcelerator: Ride experience

 Xcelerator's hydraulic catapult motor accelerates the train from 0 to 82 mph in 2.3 seconds.
 It only uses 157 ft of track to launch the train.
 Each of the twin hydraulic catapult motors achieves a maximum of 10500 hp during the launch of the train.
-Xcelerator's hydraulic motor system has the mechanical capability of accelerating vehicles to a speed of 117 mph or more, although less power is needed for the train to crest the hill.
+Xcelerator's hydraulic motor system has the mechanical capability of accelerating vehicles to a speed of 117 mph or more, as tested for Top Thrill Dragster, although less power is needed for the train to crest the hill.

-In order for a train to launch, the train must "drift" back to "hook" on to a catch car.
+In order for a train to launch, the catch car must first roll back slightly into position.
+Then, the train must "drift" back to "hook" on to a catch car.
 24 volts are used to demagnetize a pin underneath the third car, which causes it to drop.
 At the same time, two bellows actuators fill up with air.
 Meanwhile, near the back of the train, two drive tires that are holding the train in place must retract.
 The brakes then lower while the train rolls back, allowing it to hook onto the 7 ft catch car.
 Once connected, the motor engages to launch the train.
 The catch car passes over a set of magnetic brakes, and the motor must work harder to attain proper launch speed if the train is not fully loaded with passengers.
-From the time the launch begins, the train has 8.25 seconds to pass over a proximity switch, called a hall effect sensor, near the bottom of the first drop which clears the starting block.
+From the time the launch begins, the train has 8.25 seconds to pass over a proximity switch, called a Hall-effect sensor, near the bottom of the first drop which clears the starting block.
+This time isn't usually followed, as the train often passes over the sensor anywhere between 7 to 10 seconds after launch.
+This is because the purple train is slightly heavier than the red train, causing both trains to run at noticeably different speeds when running two trains.

 After launching, the train climbs a vertical 205 ft top hat element, then soars through two banked turns of 110 ft and 95 ft, respectively.
 It then reaches the brake run and returns to the station house.
 The magnetic braking system consists of mounted magnetic clippers on the trains and copper alloy fins mounted onto the track.
 The alloy fins on the launch section retract during the launch procedure so as to not interfere with the train.